-Geographical indications shall be indications which identify particular goods as goods originating from the territory of specific country, region or locality within such territory, where a given quality, reputation or other characteristics of such goods can be essentially attributed to their geographical origin, and such goods are produced and/or processed and/or prepared within a definite geographical area.
+Geographical indications shall be indications which identify particular goods as goods originating from the territory of a specific country, region or locality within such area, where a given quality, reputation or other characteristics of such goods can be essentially attributed to their geographical origin, and such goods are produced and/or processed and/or prepared within a particular geographical area.

-Exceptionally, a product may be protected by appellation of origin, given that it possesses a proven traditional feature, is of high reputation and well known, even where raw material for production of such product originates from an area different from or broader than processing area, provided the area of production of raw material is definite and special requirements for producing such raw material are in place, as well as an inspection system ensuring supervision of meeting such special requirements.
+Exceptionally, a product may be protected by the appellation of origin, even where the raw material for the production of such product originates from an area different from or broader than processing area, in case the area of production has special requirements for production of such raw material, as well as an inspection system ensuring supervision of meeting such special requirements.
 With regard to agricultural and food products, raw materials shall only be live animals, meat and milk.

 Protection of the indication of the geographical origin unites two different procedures: procedure for the establishment of the indication of the geographical origin and procedure for the recognition of the status of the authorized user of the indication of the geographical origin.